Daniela Santanchè: The Right and Movement for Italy

 More than a year later, on 10 November 2007, Daniela Santanchè resigned from the National Alliance party to join Francesco Storace's new party The Right.
 The same day, she was appointed official speaker for the party Santanchè was then the Prime Minister candidate for The Right in the 2008 Italian general election.
 Along with Flavia D'Angeli (Critical Left) and Fabiana Stefanoni (Communist Alternative Party), she was the first woman to be a candidate for Italian prime minister.

 The Right did not acquire the necessary share of votes (4% for the Chamber, 8% for the Senate) to enter the Parliament and Daniela Santanchè therefore ended her parliamentary mandate.
 After seven years as deputy, she received €65,534 as termination indemnities (trattamento di fine rapporto), and €3,605 monthly as lifetime allowance.
 She declared that she will donate this to charity.

 On 28 September 2008, after arguing with party secretary Francesco Storace, Santanchè left the party.
 Shortly afterwards, with Diego Zarneri and other former La Destra politicians, she founded the Movement for Italy (MpI) political movement, in order to come closer to Silvio Berlusconi's People of Freedom.

 Brothers of Italy

 On 3 December 2017, Santanchè joined Brothers of Italy (FdI) and attended the party congress in Trieste.
 During the 2018 Italian general election she was elected as a Senator in the Cremona constituency, and was re-elected in 2022 with 52.17% of the votes.

 On 22 October 2022, she was sworn in as the Minister of Tourism in the government of Giorgia Meloni.

+On 25 March 2026, she officially announced her resignation from the position of Minister of Tourism, following an explicit request from Prime Minister Giorgia Meloni.